Powertec Electric Inc.

-It can be difficult to determine if you have knob and tube wiring in your home as they can be connected to eaither a fuse panel or circuit breaker.
-One of the services we offer at Powertec Electric Ltd is to provide homeowners with electrical inspections.
+It can be difficult to determine if you have knob and tube wiring in your home as they can be connected to either a fuse panel or circuit breaker.
+One of the services we offer at Powertec Electric Ltd is to provide homeowners with electrical inspections for this tube wiring.
 This is particularly useful if you are looking to purchase an older home in Winnipeg.
-As will be discussed further, many insurance companies will not insure a home with knob and tube wiring, forcing you to make expensive repairs.
+As will be discussed further, many insurance companies will not insure a home with this type of tube wiring, forcing you to make expensive repairs.
 It is better to know this before you make an offer to buy.

 There are some tell tale signs you have knob and tube wiring in your home.
 If you have an unfinished basement, look up into your floor joists.
 If you see your wire runs supported by ceramic knobs and running through the tubes in your joists.
 You have knob and tube wiring.
 You can also go up in your attic and look for the same setup if you have a finished basement.
 Another way to determine if you have it is to look inside your switch boxes.
 Take off the protective outside plate and look inside.
 If you see a loom wrapped around the wire coming in or if there is no ground wire, you have tube wiring in your home.
 It is the increase fire risk that has insurance companies cancelling home owner policies.

 Why You Should Replace Knob And Tube Wiring

 There are a number of reasons why you as a homeowner, should consider having a certified electrician remove your knob and tube wiring from your home.
 The first and most obvious reason is age.
 These systems are seventy years old or older.
-After decades of running electricity through your home, the wires can become very brittle, possibly breaking, interupting power.
-Another concerned is that the solders that connected the wires together can also start to come loose, interupting power as well.
+After decades of running electricity through your home, the wires can become very brittle, possibly breaking, interrupting power.
+Another concerned is that the solders that connected the wires together can also start to come loose, interrupting power as well.
 The worse case scenario is an electrical fire starting behind the walls of your home as a result of arcing.